Where are you, Flair?

 He didn’t even have to touch Iminique skin to skin, and already what was between them rose the instant she angled her rosy flush toward him.

 Emotions.
 An intense radiance in her soul that reached all the way back to Ara’s real body where her skin melted in the heat.
-As heady as human veins if they flowed with sunshine and light.
+As if she flowed with sunshine and light.

 Ara drank it in; she guzzled it…

 Until the lanky dunghill flicked his gaze to where Ara’s invisible presence drugged itself on his emotions.
 Glutted herself.

 He let her watch him with Iminique—let her crave and experience it, because she didn’t have it.